IHTSDO/snomed-gps-extractor/README.md

 # SNOMED CT GPS file creator

-A utility tool for extracting and processing SNOMED CT terminology data from an RF2 release and producing the SNOMED International GPS format.
+This utility tool extracts and processes basic SNOMED CT concept and term data from an RF2 release, producing the SNOMED International GPS format.
+It also filters the GPS file based on a specified set of semantic tags via the command line or a user-friendly web page.

 ## Overview